kburr3/HW2/README.md

-# Homework 2
+# Homework 4

-This contains my work for homework 2 in my STOR 390 class, Machine Learning: Ethics and Society.
+This contains my work for homework 4 in my STOR 390 class, Machine Learning: Ethics and Society.

-This homework is meant to illustrate the methods of classification algorithms as well as their potential pitfalls.
-In class, we demonstrated K-Nearest-Neighbors using the iris dataset.
-Today we will train a KNN classifier.
+This homework is designed to give you practice working with statistical/philosophical measures of fairness.